Suba Veerapandian: Political activism

 On 12 August 2012, he participated in the "Eelam Tamils Rights Protection Conference" organised by the DMK, in which many other luminaries from outside Tamil Nadu were present.

 On 2 January 2022, Ka.
 Su.
 Nagarajan's Tamil Nadu Dravidar Kazhagam (not to be confused with the Dravidar Kazhagam) merged with the Dravida Iyyakka Tamilar Peravai.
 The merger ceremony was held at the Corporation Kalaiarangam in Coimbatore.
-The event was attended by V. Senthil Balaji (Tamil Nadu Minister for Electricity, Prohibition and Excise) and M. Kannappan (former Union Minister for Non-conventional energy sources).
+The event was attended by V. Senthil Balaji (then Tamil Nadu Minister for Electricity, Prohibition and Excise) and M. Kannappan (former Union Minister for Non-conventional energy sources).
 At the ceremony, Subavee appointed Nagarajan as the Peravai's state organisation secretary.
 The latter's predecessor Pulendran was appointed as the Peravai's state principal secretary.
 Subavee indicated that many other Periyarist organisations would come to work with the Peravai.
 Furthermore, he said that the Peravai would hold protests for abolishing National Eligibility cum Entrance Test and for State Rights.

 Subavee has advocated for progressive reforms pertaining to caste abolition and women's rights.